CANADA FX DEBT-C$ hits highest level in over 14 months

 TORONTO, Oct 14 (Reuters) - The Canadian dollar rose early on Wednesday to its highest level in over 14 months as upbeat U.S. corporate results sparked renewed optimism for a global recovery and fueled appetite for riskier assets.

-The currency's rise was compounded by a lower U.S. dollar as earnings from JPMorgan Chase & Co (JPM.N: Quote) early Wednesday and from Intel Corp (INTC.O: Quote) late Tuesday both topped expectations and tarnished the greenback's safe have appeal.
+The currency's rise was compounded by a lower U.S. dollar as earnings from JPMorgan Chase & Co (JPM.N) early Wednesday and from Intel Corp (INTC.O) late Tuesday both topped expectations and tarnished the greenback's safe have appeal.

 That helped the Canadian currency shoot as high as C$1.0252 to the U.S. dollar, or 97.54 U.S. cents, which was its highest level since Aug.
 1, 2008.